gvSIGAssociation/gvnix/readme.md

-If you like to try a release that has already been built, tested and distributed by the core development team, we recommend that you visit gvNIX download page http://www.gvnix.org in Spanish or http://gvnix.googlecode.com in English and read the documentation.
+If you like to try a release that has already been built, tested and distributed by the core development team, we recommend that you visit gvNIX download page http://www.gvnix.org and read the documentation.

-This document is written using the reStructuredText markup and UTF-8 charset encoding.

 Copyright (C) 2010 Conselleria d'Infraestructures i Transport - Generalitat Valenciana